baedrik/SCRT-sealed-bid-auction/WALKTHROUGH.md

     let bidder_raw = &deps.api.canonical_address(&bidder.clone())?;
     let bidstore = bids_read(&deps.storage);
 ```
 The first line demonstrates how to convert a HumanAddr into a CanonicalAddr, which is what the auction contract uses as the key to store bids.
-It should be noted that https://github.com/enigmampc/SecretNetwork/blob/master/docs/dev/developing-secret-contracts.md states that it is better to use `bech32` instead of `deps.api.canonical_address` because `deps.api.canonical_address` only supports addresses with a "secret" prefix, not "secretvaloper" addresses.<br/>
+It should be noted that https://github.com/enigmampc/SecretNetwork/blob/master/docs/dev/developing-secret-contracts.md states that it is better to use `bech32` instead of `deps.api.canonical_address` because `deps.api.canonical_address` only supports addresses with a "secret" prefix, not "secretvaloper" addresses.
+In this case, only "secret" addresses will be placing bids, so the contract was not updated later to use `bech32`<br/>
 The second line sets access to the Bid Bucket storage as defined in state.rs
 ```sh
         let bid = bidstore.may_load(bidder_raw.as_slice())?;